kojing0/sui-aiagent-hackathon/README.md

 # Atoma Agents

-A powerful, extensible AI agent system for blockchain operations, currently supporting the Sui blockchain.
+Built on the Sui blockchain and powered by Atoma Network's AI Infrastructure, Atoma agents are sets of extensible Intelligent Layer system for blockchain operations.
 This project aims to provide a comprehensive solution for interacting with various blockchain protocols through natural language processing.

 ## Vision

-Our goal is to create a full-fledged agent system that can handle complex blockchain operations through simple natural language commands.
+Our goal is to create a full-fledged agent system using the Atoma's distributed AI computation that can handle complex blockchain operations through simple natural language commands.
 By leveraging AI, we're making blockchain interactions more accessible and intuitive for both developers and users.

 ## Features